Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Runners used to hum to themselves; now they wear headphones and listen to tunes as they jog along.
 Same goes for those who exercise.
 Or play sports even.
 But headphones made for those participating in outdoor activities have to do more than just look cool.
 The headphones have to balance between providing immersive sound while not cutting off the person from the “real” world where cars zip across walkways and bikes race over sidewalks.
 Panasonic’s Open Ear Bone Conduction Headphones keep the scale level, and it’s all in how it’s made and works.
 Take a look at our review of the best earbuds if you need some help choosing the right earphones for you.

-Get the obvious out of the way first: these headphones are highly water resistant, which is good for those who don’t hide inside when the weather’s inclement.
+Get the obvious out of the way first: these headphones are highly water-resistant, which is good for those who don’t hide inside when the weather’s inclement.
 Or sweat profusely.
 Being wired, there’s no batteries to charge or Bluetooth to pair — just plug the mini-jack into the audio source and hit the “Play” button.

 But as the name says, “bone conduction” is part of the reason these headphones exist.
-Rather than blast the audio into the ear canal, they’re worn next to your ear so that sound is carried into your head through the cheek bones.
+Rather than blast the audio into the ear canal, like the Motorola Verveones, they’re worn next to your ear so that sound is carried into your head through the cheekbones.
 Sounds scary, but it works and no — your face isn’t vibrating while the music is playing.
-On a physical level it means that outside sounds (i.e., the environment surrounding you) isn’t being cut off.
+On a physical level, it means that outside sounds (i.e., the environment surrounding you) aren’t being cut off.

-Panasonic’s HGS10-W Open Ear Bone Conduction Headphones fit comfortably, sound good and provide a safer path for listening to music by not cutting off ambient sounds.
+Panasonic’s HGS10-W Open Ear Bone Conduction Headphones fit comfortably, sound good, and provide a safer path for listening to music by not cutting off ambient sounds.
 I’d say that was worth their $79.99 price tag.

 Also why not check out: